-- ENGLISH COMPOSITION I 4 credits Prerequisite: Placement.
-Extensive and varied experience in developing writing skills, with practice in expressive, reflective, and analytic forms of writing. - ENGLISH COMPOSITION II 112 3 credits Prerequisite: 3300:111.
-Designed to develop skills in analyzing and writing persuasive arguments. - 250 CLASSIC AND CONTEMPORARY LITERATURE Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
-Close reading and analysis of fiction, poetry, and drama from the evolving canon of American, British, and World literature.
+- 111 ENGLISH COMPOSITION I 4 credits Prerequisite: Placement.
+Extensive and varied experience in developing writing skills, with practice in expressive, reflective, and analytic forms of writing. - 112 ENGLISH COMPOSITION II 3 credits Prerequisite: 3300:111.
+Designed to develop skills in analyzing and writing persuasive arguments. - 189 WRITING WORKSHOP 1 credit Corequisite: 3300:111 Designed to improve writing skills through intensive collaborative practice in a workshop format. - 250 CLASSIC AND CONTEMPORARY LITERATURE 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
+Close reading and analysis of fiction. poetry, and drama from the evolving canon of American, British, and World literature.
 This course fulfills the General Education humanities requirement.
 This course cannot be used to meet major requirements in English. - 252 SHAKESPEARE AND HIS WORLD 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 An introduction to the works of Shakespeare and their intellectual and social contexts.
 Each section "places" Shakespeare through compact readings of works by the playwright's contemporaries.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.
+This course cannot be used to meet major requirements in English. - SPECIALIZED WRITING 275 3 credits (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area.